Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Results

 Confining the colloid inside a cylindrical channel has a drastic impact in the solvent flow fields (fig. \ref{fig:flow-fields_chan}), since the channel walls change the boundary conditions of the fluid.

-For the pusher and the puller in the absolute frame (figs. \ref{fig:flow-fields_chan}.a and \ref{fig:flow-fields_chan}.d) we observe that the two vortices at the back and front respectively seem to disappear, while the other two (at the front of the pusher and at the back of the puller) seem to have retracted to a closer position directly in front of the pusher and behind the puller.
+For the pusher and the puller in the absolute frame (figs. \ref{fig:flow-fields_chan}.a and \ref{fig:flow-fields_chan}.d) we observe that the two vortices at the back and front respectively have disappeared, while the other two (at the front of the pusher and at the back of the puller) seem to have retracted to a closer position directly in front of the pusher and behind the puller.
+A similar damping of vorticity has already been reported in ref. \cite{ignacio_confined_colloid} and may be attributed to the suppression of the fluid's long-wavelength modes due to the confinement \cite{bocquet-barrat_confined-fluid}.
 In the relative frame of reference, the swirls have also contracted further, and it is now difficult to distinguish them from just turbulent flow.
-It is surprising that in the case of the neutral swimmer (figs. \ref{fig:flow-fields_chan}.b and \ref{fig:flow-fields_chan}.e) the flow fields do not differ that much with respect to the ones encountered in bulk, with the exception that now there are no turbulent regions at the edges of the flow field.
+In the case of the neutral swimmer (figs. \ref{fig:flow-fields_chan}.b and \ref{fig:flow-fields_chan}.e) the flow fields do not differ that much with respect to the ones encountered in bulk, with the exception that now there are no turbulent regions at the edges of the flow field.